zhutoutoutousan/A-study-note-as-a-beginner/self/whoaii.md

   - AT LARGE Entity - Unknown
     - Speaks 14 languages
   - CORE Self
+  - ...To be identified

-- Your future AI can't be this... not so decent
+- Your future AI built on top of that can't be this... not so decent

+# Self as a system
+- 2022/4/29 Enough for useless, weak, cheap moaning, how would you describe you as a component in your system?
+Can you code it out?